XSockets/XSockets.NET-4.0/README.md

 ###Client Setup
 The JavaScript client has no dependencies, just add the `XSockets.latest.js` to your page.
+You can get the latest package from http://nuget.org/packages/xsockets.jsapi

+**NOTE: Use the suffix `-pre` to get v 4.0**

    &lt;script src=&quot;Scripts/XSockets.latest.min.js&quot;&gt;&lt;/script&gt;

 ###How to establish a connection
 To get a connection just pass in the endpoint to the server.